 Croquettes shaped like torpedos, Koupes are another dish originating from the Levant region.

 Minced meat, parsley, onion, and spices are stuffed inside a casing made of Bulgur wheat, flour, and egg and then fried.
-The casing is made by making a roll, then squeezing one end shut, and then adding the stuffing from the other before closing it.
+The casing is made by rolling it, then squeezing one end shut, and finally adding the stuffing from the other end before closing it.

 More Traditional Cypriot Dishes